pavan1609/pavan1609/README.md

 ## 🚀 Professional Experience

 - **Larsen and Toubro**
   Embedded Engineer - Graduate Engineer
-  - Developed embedded firmware in C++ and Embedded C for high-speed rail control systems, ensuring real-time communication and system reliability.
-  - Automated IVI and ADAS testing using Python, executing HIL, MIL, SIL, and PIL methods for comprehensive automotive testing.
+  - Contributed to remote testing of Shinkansen-compatible rail control system firmware (C++/Embedded C) using dSPACE HIL and Vector CANoe, ensuring real-time performance and data integrity.
+  - Assisted in automating ADAS testing using python for emergency braking, obstacle detection, and train control automation.
+  - Supported development of test automation frameworks (Jenkins) and generated documentation for firmware performance and safety compliance (LDRA Testbed).
+  - Gained experience in embedded systems testing, test automation, and remote collaboration within a large-scale, safety-critical project (JIRA, Confluence).
   - Inspected COTS hardware with Eplan P8, ensuring industry compliance and establishing CAN bus communication for a €7 billion rail project.

 - **Tata Hitachi**